Podcast Ep 44: Spider Bites, Biphasic T Waves, Lyme Disease, Syringomyelia, Wernicke’s Encephalopathy, Electrolyte Abnormalities

 Wernicke Encephalopathy Patient will be a chronic alcoholic Complaining of ataxia and confusion PE will show nystagmus Most commonly caused by thiamine (B1) deficiency Treatment is aggressive thiamine repletion Comments: replace thiamine BEFORE glucose Sample question: A 53-year-old woman with chronic alcohol abuse presents with confusion and blurred vision.
 Her vital signs are normal.
 Physical examination reveals a wide based gait, inability to abduct […]

-Success is the sum of small efforts, repeated day in and day out. -Robert J. Collier Welcome back to Episode 29!
+Success is the sum of small efforts, repeated day in and day out.-Robert J. Collier Welcome back to Episode 29!
 This week we are starting out with a bit of psychiatry before swinging over to the Pediatric ER for a quick neonatal resuscitation.
-We may even stop by the trauma bay to see what […]
+We may even stop by the trauma bay to see what is […]

 Welcome back to Episode 28!
 We are already well into intern year.
 Remember it is a roller coaster, with ups and downs, but in the end, you will really appreciate just how far you have come.
 This week we start off with a quick ophthalmology review and then dive into the new material, covering ob/gyn, pediatric dermatology, torsades de pointes and much more.
 Let’s get started.